Shynixn/PetBlocks/docs/wiki/docs/template.md

 Events define what happens on certain events.
 Currently only leftClick and rightClick on the pet is supported.
-These actions get executed when a player left clicks on the pet.
+These actions get executed when a player left-clicks on the pet.
 However, it may not be the owner, who clicks on a pet, therefore it needs to be checked if you only want to allow certain actions for the owner of the pet.

 Example: